 This is a great plant from top to bottom!

 ‘Rojo’ is still doing well.
 I had to move the plants inside on October 15 because an “F” was in the forecast.
 When I moved the plants inside ‘Rojo’ measured 8 1/4″ tall x 4 1/4″ wide.
 It grew 1/4″ taller and 1/2″ wider since last year.

 The Cereus repandus f. monstruosus ‘Rojo’ grew another 1 1/2″ taller to 9 3/4″ and 1/2″ wider.

 Well, once again, temps were dropping on 10-16-22, so I had to bring the potted plants inside for the winter.
 ‘Rojo’ made it through the summer just fine and was 10″ tall x 4 1/4″ wide (where I took the measurement).
 The cactus and succulents were on the front porch in 2022…

 I will continue adding more photos and information as time goes by.

-The link to Llifle below will take to pages on the species and also useful growing information.
+The link to Llifle below will take you to pages on the species and also useful growing information.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.
 You can also send me an email at email@example.com.